Zagreb: Public transport

 Public transportation in the city is organized in multiple layers: the inner parts of the city are mostly covered by trams, while the outer city areas and suburbs are linked with buses and rapid transit commuter rail.
 The public transportation company Zagreb Electric Tram operates all tram and city bus lines, and most of the suburban bus lines.
 The Zagreb Funicular (uspinjača), which was built in the 19th century and is only long 66 meters, is a popular tourist attraction.
-It was built before the Jubilee Economic-Forestry Exhibition to easily travel between the growing lower part of the city and the administrative and political center on the Upper Town.
+It was built before the Jubilee Economic-Forestry Exhibition to easily travel between the growing lower part of the city and the administrative and political centre on the Upper Town.
 To the north, Sljeme, the peak of the Medvednica mountain, is accessible by a gondola lift.
 The ride lasts for just over 16 minutes and has an elevation of 754 m.
+Zagreb Bus Station also serves as important hub for bus transport, which is very well connected with rest of the Europe.

 The national rail operator Croatian Railways runs a network of urban and suburban train lines in the metropolitan Zagreb area and is a government-owned corporation.

 The taxi market has been liberalized in early 2018, and numerous transport companies (including Uber) have been allowed to enter the market.
 Despite this liberalization, taxi prices were prevented from increasing too much via legislation that capped them on one tenth of the average monthly salary.